rickstaa/stable-learning-control/docs/source/utils/tester.rst

 .. option:: -i I, --itr=I, default=-1

     :obj:`int`.
 Specify the snapshot (checkpoint) for which you want to see the policy performance.
 Use case: Sometimes, it's nice to evaluate the robustness of the agent from many different points in training (e.g. at iteration 50, 100, 150, etc.).
-The default value of this flag means "use the latest snapshot."
+The default value of ``-1`` means "use the latest snapshot."

     .. important::